-where can you buy diflucan over the counter Diversity is a part of life.
+where to buy priligy in dubai Diversity is a part of life.
 If all of us thought and spoke and acted alike, the world would be about as interesting as a condominium with every room the same.
 Fortunately, we come from different homes, go to different schools, hold different jobs, and have been exposed to different influences.
 Naturally, when we get together in close relationships, we differ in all kinds of ways.
 If we are going to love, we have to accept difficult relationships; that is life.
 But this is not a matter for resignation.
 When you love, you live among difficulties not with resignation but with rejoicing.

 The secret of this is profoundly simple: these differences amount to no more than one percent of who we are.
 We have ninety-nine percent in common.
 When all you see is the one percent of difference, life can be terribly difficult.
 But when you see the much larger whole, you will see that we all have the same fears, the same desires, the same hopes, the same human foibles.
 Instead of separating us, the one percent of superficial difference that remains makes up the drama of life.

 When I came to the University of California on my first visit to this country, I remember going to a little store on Telegraph Avenue and asking for some half-and-half.
 In India we learned British English, of course, so I pronounced the words as the English do, with broad a’s, as in father: “ha’f and ha’f.”
 The man just stared.
 “What?”
 I repeated myself: “I would like some half-and-half.”
 He couldn’t understand.
 Finally he went and got his wife, who fortunately was a little more patient.
 She brought me a little carton and explained, “You’ll have to excuse my husband.
 You see, we say it ‘haffen haff.’”